jaaluh/developer-test-3a/README.md

 ![Web UI](docs/er_diagram.png)

-- Given more specific requirements I might come up with another design, but this should be quite scalable and fill the requirements as far as I understood them from the specs
+- Given more specific requirements I might have come up with another design, but this should be quite scalable and fill the requirements as far as I understood them from the specs

 - With a larger data set there might be a need to add some indexes to make the queries perform better.
 But this depends heavily on the actual use case of the database and how the data needs to be queried